 - In 2000, Mini Indy was born!
 Dubbed the Arthritis Mini Grand Prix in 2000, the first race featured high-style fiberglass cars with 5 HP gasoline engines racing in a series of heats.

-- Since its inception, Mini Indy has raised more than $1 million for charities including United Way Dixie and the SkyWest Scholarship Fund.
+- Since its inception, Mini Indy has raised nearly $2 million for charities including United Way Dixie and the SkyWest Scholarship Fund.

 - The race takes place at the former St. George airport -- where it all began for SkyWest Airlines!